chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 ## Upgrading plugins

 Plugin versions are related to the version of XL Deploy (or Deployit) that they are compatible with.
-For example, the WebSphere Application Server plugin version 4.0.0 requires XL Deploy 4.0.0 or later, unless otherwise specified in the [version-specific upgrade notes](/xl-deploy/latest/upgrademanual.html).
+For example, the WebSphere Application Server plugin version 4.0.0 requires XL Deploy 4.0.0 or later, unless otherwise specified in the [release manual](/xl-deploy/latest/releasemanual.html).

 The new version of XL Deploy may not be compatible with the current version of your plugins.
 If this is the case, you must download and install updated versions of the plugins.
-Upgrading to a new plugin version may require you to take manual actions; you can find these in the [version-specific upgrade notes](/xl-deploy/latest/upgrademanual.html).
+Upgrading to a new plugin version may require you to take manual actions; you can find these in the [release manual](/xl-deploy/latest/releasemanual.html).

 XL Deploy will not prevent you from downgrading a plugin to an older version, but doing so is not recommended.